 Of course, using SIMH magtape images makes sense only with the emulation of tape drives, not with disc drives.
 Currently, the emulation of 79xx series of magnetic tape drives is supported by HPDrive as well as the C1511A DDS DAT drive and the 9144A and 9155A CS/80 tape drives, the latter with either DC150 or DC600 tape media.
 Using SIMH magtape images with the emulation of any other drive will be rejected.

 HPDrive uses SIMH magtape image mode automatically if an image file with extension .simh is supplied or one of the supported magtape drives is selected for emulation.
 For CS/80 tape drives, HPDrive can be switched manually to SIMH image mode with the -simh option, which enables full CS/80 tape support including file marks and character count.
 If the file specified does not yet exist, it will be created by HPDrive and formatted appropriately.

-So a valid commands for emulating a 9144A with DC150 tape cartridge and SIMH support would be
+So a valid command for emulating a 9144A with DC150 tape cartridge and SIMH support would be

 hpdrive -9144-150 myimage.simh

 (where SIMH mode is switched on by .simh extension) or, alternatively